+'''

 verdi calculation list

+'''

 Note that verdi commands can be slow in this tutorial when the calculation is running (because you just have one CPU which is also used by the PWscf calculation).

-By default, the command only prints calculations that are still being handled by the daemon, i.e. those neither in the FINISHED state nor in one of the possible failure states (FAILED, PARSINGFAILED, SUBMISSIONFAILED, RETRIEVALFAILED).
-To see calculations that have finished, use instead verdi calculation list -a -p1 as explained in the first section.
-While the calculation is running, type verdi calculation inputls <pk\number> -c with pk\number the pk number of your calculation.
+By now, it is possible that the calculation you submitted has already finished, and therefore that you don't see any calculation in the output.
+In fact, by default, the command only prints calculations that are still being handled by the daemon, i.e. those with a state that is not FINISHED yet7.

+To see also (your) calculations that have finished (and limit those only to the one created in the past day), use instead as explained in the first section.

+'''

+verdi calculation list -a -p1

+'''

+To inspect the list of input files generated by the AiiDA (this can be done even when the calculation did not finish yet), type with pk_number the pk number of your calculation.
 This will show the contents of the input directory (-c prints directories in colour).
-Then you can also check the content of the actual input file with verdi calculation inputcat <pk\number> | less
+Then you can also check the content of the actual input file with

+'''

+verdi calculation inputls <pk_number> -c

+'''

+'''

+verdi calculation inputcat <pk_number> | less

+'''